microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 Here's a rundown on our literature research:

-  - [1 result is the abstract booklet of a conference](https://www.vliz.be/imisdocs/publications/ocrd/305348.pdf) where one of the authors presesented their work on microAngiofil, not related to bone
+  - [1 result is the abstract booklet of a conference](https://www.vliz.be/imisdocs/publications/ocrd/305348.pdf) where one of the authors presented their work on microAngiofil, not related to bone
-  - [3D Quantitative Characterization of the Human Meniscal Vascular Network Using X-ray Micro-Computed Tomography](https://doi.org/10.1302/1358-992X.2024.2.006) by F. Orellana et al. is an conference proceeding presenting a method where where microAngiofil and micro-CT were used to analyse the 3D microvascular structure of the human meniscus
+  - [3D Quantitative Characterization of the Human Meniscal Vascular Network Using X-ray Micro-Computed Tomography](https://doi.org/10.1302/1358-992X.2024.2.006) by F. Orellana et al. is an conference proceeding presenting a method where where microAngiofil and micro-CT were used to analyze the 3D microvascular structure of the human meniscus
   - [In situ isotropic 3D imaging of vasculature perfusion specimens using x-ray microscopic dual-energy CT](https://doi.org/10.1111/jmi.13369) by Stefan Handschuh et al. is a paper on vasculature imaging, with advanced microscopic dual-energy computed tomography (microDECT) for in situ visualization and analysis of microvasculature within intact tissues.
       We cite the paper several times in our manuscript and have an ongoing collaboration with the first author.
   - [A Review of Ex Vivo X-ray Microfocus Computed Tomography-Based Characterization of the Cardiovascular System](https://doi.org/10.3390/ijms22063263) by Lisa Leyssens et al. is a overview of the application of ex vivo microCT for the characterization of the cardiovascular system.